In the Beginning (Copland)

-In the Beginning is a 1947 choral work by Aaron Copland to a text from the Book of Genesis chapter 1:1 to 2:7.
-The 15'–20' minute long work is for mixed four-part chorus a capella and soprano or mezzo-soprano solo.
+In the Beginning is a 1947 choral work by Aaron Copland setting Genesis 1:1 to 2:7.
+The 15–20 minute long work is for mixed four-part chorus a capella and soprano or mezzo-soprano solo.
 The work is evocative of the Hebrew davening and shows the influence of polytonality with references to jazz and blues.
 In the Beginning was composed for Harvard University's Symposium on Music Criticism in May 1947.
-The premiere was performed by the Collegiate Chorale at the Harvard Memorial Church, Cambridge on 2 May of that year, conducted by Robert Shaw.
+The premiere was performed by the Collegiate Chorale at the Harvard Memorial Church, Cambridge on May 2 of that year, conducted by Robert Shaw.